NinVoido/spotify-vpn/doc/man-sections/script-options.rst

   ::

-      openvpn --dev tun --port 9999 --verb 4 --ping-restart 10 \
+      spotify --dev tun --port 9999 --verb 4 --ping-restart 10 \
               --up 'echo up' --down 'echo down' --persist-tun  \
               --up-restart

-  Note that OpenVPN also provides the ``--ifconfig`` option to automatically ifconfig the TUN device, eliminating the need to define an ``--up`` script, unless you also want to configure routes in the ``--up`` script.
+  Note that spotify also provides the ``--ifconfig`` option to automatically ifconfig the TUN device, eliminating the need to define an ``--up`` script, unless you also want to configure routes in the ``--up`` script.

-  If ``--ifconfig`` is also specified, OpenVPN will pass the ifconfig local and remote endpoints on the command line to the ``--up`` script so that they can be used to configure routes such as:
+  If ``--ifconfig`` is also specified, spotify will pass the ifconfig local and remote endpoints on the command line to the ``--up`` script so that they can be used to configure routes such as: